 Why should Scotland continue to support and invest in the wave sector when other, proven forms of energy are available?

-Wave energy is a relatively young industry and the challenges it faces are not unique to Scotland.
-Although there have been setbacks, there is no doubt that Scotland has extraordinary potential in wave energy and could become a world leader – if we make the right decisions now.
+Wave energy technology is a relatively young industry and the challenges it faces are not unique to Scotland.
+Although there have been setbacks, there is no doubt that Scotland has extraordinary potential in the wave energy sector and could become a world leader – if we make the right decisions now.